 I’m not fit for this task.

 I can’t possibly raise the son of God.

 I’ll surely mess this up.
-You should really pick someone else.
+You really should pick someone else.

-Maybe my over-analyzing brain would have spoken instead:
+Maybe anxiety would have spoken instead:

 May I have a few days to think this over?

 I think I need to prepare for a few years then I’ll be ready.